artur-ciocanu/launch.en/help/extension-dev/edge/action-types.md

 >
 >This document also assumes you are familiar with library modules and how they are integrated in tags extensions.
 If you require an introduction, see the overview on [library module formatting](./format.md) before returning to this guide.

-For example, if you wanted to forward some data to a third-party party endpoint, your module may look like this:
+For example, a module to forward some data to a third-party party endpoint may look like this.

 ```js
 module.exports = (context) {